Jammy2211/PyAutoCTI/paper/paper.md

 maintaining the calibration of space telescopes and the scientific community, who can use `PyAutoCTI` to perform CTI calculations for their science data.

-The majority of software packages for CTI, such as `arCTIc`, `C3TM` and `CDM03`, do not perform CTI calibration.
+The majority of software packages for CTI, such as `arCTIc` [@Massey2014], `C3TM` [@c3tm] and `CDM03`[@cdm03], do not perform CTI calibration.
 They  instead model the CCD clocking procedure, including a CTI model describing the traps on a CCD, enabling the addition and correction of CTI to imaging data. `PyAutoCTI` wraps one of these algorithm (specifically `arCTIc`) in order to measure the CTI model from calibration data.
-The open-source software `Pyxel` has a "calibration mode" which also wraps these algorithms to perform CTI calibration.
+Hubble Space Telescope CTI calibration uses an algorithm developed by STScI [@Anderson2010; @Anderson2018; @Anderson2021].
+The open-source software `Pyxel` (https://esa.gitlab.io/pyxel/page/introduction/) has a "calibration mode" which also wraps these algorithms to perform CTI calibration.
 However, `Pyxel` is more general purpose and has tools for the entire CCD clocking procedure (e.g. bias, dark frames, flat fields). `PyAutoCTI` is therefore more specialized and has a more extensive suite of tools for CTI calibration.